santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 The vines can be used as improvised common rope.

 If you are aiming for a target the vines can twist around corners but you must be able to see the target.

-They can pass trough a hole an inch in diameter and can root themselves to the ground and walls.
+They can pass trough a hole an inch in diameter and can *root* themselves to the ground and walls, *as long as the DM allows it to stick to those surfaces*.

 The vines don't disapear after the casting unless dispelled.

 <br/>

-**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you may extend the vine's range for 30ft more and add your *martial arts dice or 1d4* to the damage, per level.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you may extend the vine's range for 30ft more, per level.

 #### Leaf Baloon